arnitkun/react-feed/README.md

  - Needs a NewsApi Api key (though the application has a developer key coded in )
  - Region limited: country set to `in`, sources limited to 3 as provided by Newsapi for the country in this case.
  - NewsApi limited developer account, can not fetch more than 100 articles at one time.
+ - Newsapi provides every articles with content(textual) which is truncated at 200 characters.
+Thus the "detailed" views othe news does not contain the full text content.
  - language set to English `en`
  - Source without images are supplied with a logo of the source.
  - Clicking on a source while the "detailed view" for a news is open will reload the feed, except for `Top News`